mcidclan/Way2CitadelLA/README.md

 - Enhanced traceability, each access can be logged and identified (who, what, when)
 - Automated onboarding/offboarding, centralized secret rotation: *new users automatically receive their access through their identity, and upon revocation, all access is instantly removed from a central point*

-The ideal goal would be to tend towards an open source system offering an alternative to Zero Trust type architectures: *providing an accessible solution for entities that want an open and transparent approach to security.*
+The ideal goal would be to tend towards an open source system that embraces Zero Trust philosophy while offering an open alternative to proprietary security solutions: providing an accessible solution for entities that want an open and transparent approach to security.

 ## Technical Architecture